IvantheTricourne/IvantheTricourne.github.io/fp/intro.md

   where xsLess = quicksort (filter (\a -> a <= x) xs)
         xsMore = quicksort (filter (\a -> a > x) xs)
 ```
 What do you suppose the first line of the code (called the *type declaration*) says about this function?
-What kinds of `lists` that this function work with?
+What kinds of `lists` does this function work with?

 ```haskell
 ---| 2.
 Write the proper type declaration for the following: